Potential for intense Northeast winter storm this weekend

 The above percentages (for the various population centers) may be conservative (compared to model projections) but take into account that the storm is still several days from forming.

 Interior Northeast and New England: Depending on the track of the storm, locations west of Interstate 95 could also get walloped through western Connecticut, Massachusetts, Vermont, New Hampshire and much of inland Maine.
-A more offshore course might mean snow totals drop off quickly west of I-95 whereas a track closer to the coast would mean the potential for very heavy snow and strong winds for places like the Hudson Valley, Catskills, Berkshires and the even Green and White mountains.
+A more offshore course might mean snow totals drop off quickly west of I-95, whereas a track closer to the coast would mean the potential for very heavy snow and strong winds for places like the Hudson Valley, Catskills, Berkshires and even the Green and White mountains.

 As this storm is still four to five days away from developing, significant changes to the forecast are possible.
 But this has the potential to be a high-impact event for many people in the Northeast.